ebiu2005/CompChem25/README.md

 # CompChem25
-This repository contains the necessary info for a Getting Started practical lecture
+This repository contains the necessary info for Handson lecture of the Computational Chemistry course 2025